2015 Russian Sukhoi Su-24 shootdown: The shootdown

 According to the Russian Defence Ministry, the Su-24 was downed from an altitude of 6000 m within one kilometre of the Turkish border and in Syrian airspace, while returning to the Khmeimim airbase in Syria.
 Russia has maintained that the aircraft never left Syrian territory.
 The Russian Defence Ministry confirmed the aircraft was an Su-24 but said that it had proof the jet was within Syrian airspace.
-According to the commander-in-chief of the Russian Aerospace Forces, Viktor Bondarev, a Turkish F-16 entered Syria's airspace for 40 seconds and flew 2 km inside Syrian territory, but the Russian warplane did not violate the Turkish border.
+According to the commander-in-chief of the Russian Aerospace Forces, Viktor Bondarev, a Turkish F-16 entered Syria's airspace for 40 seconds and flew 2 km inside Syrian territory, and the Russian warplane did not violate the Turkish border.